-Muzzleloading rifles must be single shot, load the projectile from the muzzle, and use projectiles .35 caliber or larger.
-See Legal Methods and Restrictions in the bear (page 29) and deer (page 39) sections for additional details on other muzzleloading weapons.
+1 Muzzleloading rifles must load the projectile from the muzzle, and use projectiles .35 caliber or larger.
+See Legal Methods and Restrictions in the bear (page 27) and deer (page 37) sections for additional details on other muzzleloading weapons.

 Muzzleloading shotguns/rifles, arrowguns, or archery tackle may be used to hunt during the muzzleloading and firearms seasons.